-I'm in Connecticut ans team training is in Califrnia so I need to raise funds for team training sa well which includes getting out there and cost for food and hotel which I believe wont be as expensive as usual because the organization has facilities where people can stay.
-I just want to explain why list a goal of $10000 which im aware is expensive but I'd ik to point out tat the last dog I had was $20000.
-Once this organization reaches $10000, whether or not the dog will cost more to finish they begin training for you.
-In order to reach the goal to have this dog that I need I need help.
+Then there is the travel and cost of my training.
+I'm in Connecticut and team training is in California so I need to raise funds for team training as well which includes getting out there and cost for food and hotel which I believe wont be as expensive as usual because the organization has facilities where people can stay.
+Thank gooodness for that.

-This dog will help me control my balance, steady my gait, keep my balance and help me build muscles in my legs because I will walk supported meaning I can practice walking more.
-He will be trained to help me when I drop things because of the numbness i my hands, travel with me on the bus or train giving me confidence and the ability to get to and from places and maybe eventually even a job so that wherever I walk assisted by the dog I know I'll be able to have help to get back.
+This dog will help me to keep from falling everytime my leg goes numb which it does most days, help control my balance, steady my gait, and help me build muscles in my legs because I will walk supported meaning I can practice walking more.
+He/she will be trained to help me when I drop things because of the numbness i my hands, be an emotional support that is greatly needed and make me feel more confident in myself.
 For the past few years my disease has been progressing despite medication and I have gotten weaker and weaker.
-Inow walk with a walker and am trying to keep myself out of a wheelchair.
+I now walk with a walker and am trying to keep myself out of a wheelchair.
+Thats kind of a tall order though when your legs begin to go numb.
 I want to do everything I can to build myself up and do my best to slow the damage.